joelouthan/theologic.us/content/posts/0-sermons/sermon-romans5-6-11.md

 ### Future Sin Future Grace: Far From God

 Let me shoot straight: we are not born just and righteous people.
-Romans 3:10 quoting Psalm 14: None of us were born good.
+Romans 3:10 quoting Psalm 14:

+>None of us were born good.
 No, not even one.

+>For rarely will someone die for a just person

-And, to that end, I am going on a short limb to say that I don't think anybody here has ever been in a situation where you put yourself in danger in order of someone else to live.
-If you have, share with us afterwards because that would be an awesome story.
+What is Paul saying here?
+I venture to say that I don't think anybody here has ever been in a situation where you put yourself in danger in order of someone else to live.
+Now, if you have, share with us afterwards because that would be an awesome story to hear.

 I was a kid of the 80s where I was constantly exposed to the greatest movie genre ever to be invented: The Action Movie!
-And man, as fan of the genre, you got to see so many movies where someone gives their own life so someone else would live, that you grew up thinking, "Man, this is just life for now on.
-Just psych yourself to take one for the team."
+Rambo, Robocop, Predator, Transformers.
+Over and over, someone died so that someone else might live.
+And man, as fan of the genre, I got to see so many times where this played out, that I grew up thinking, "Man, this is just life for now on.
+I need to psych myself out and take one for the team."

-And even as a US Air Force vet, I didn't see any action like that.
-My job titled had the word, "Combat" in it.
-Alas, no action to be found.
+And I went into the Air Force, I didn't see any action like that.
+My job title even had the word, "Combat" in it.
+Alas, no action like that to be found.

 And in these action movies, it was someone being saved was if not a good person, at least someone redeemable.

 But life is not an action movie.
 As awesome as it might sound, we do not live in constant danger with bullets whizzing by our heads every second of the day.

 But this life is certainly not an action movie because the ones needing to be saved--you and I--were not good in the sight of God and by own strength, could not redeem ourselves.

+<div style="page-break-after: always;"></div>

-In this passage, do you see what Christ did here?
+But yet, in verse 6, do you see what Christ did here?

 ><sup> 6b </sup> at the right time, Christ died for the ungodly.

 Let me give it to you in another the way.
 Let me give you some good news...

-<div style="page-break-after: always;"></div>

 ## The Gospel